considerable/f3a-pattern-aerobatics-rc.club/src/chapter_2.md

 Please note that this is just a basic sample, and a fully functional website would require additional design, content, and functionality.
 The design can be enhanced with appealing graphics, responsive layout for mobile devices, and interactive features to engage visitors.

-## Section 2.0.2: GitHub Pages for webhosting
+## 2.0.2 GitHub Pages for webhosting

 There are may optiong for webhosting.
 Hosting your static website on GitHub Pages offers several advantages: